telerik/xaml-docs/controls/radrichtextbox/import-export/Html/htmlformatprovider.md

 ## Export

-In order to export a document to HTML you can use the overloads of the __HtmlFormatProvider.Export()__ method.
+With the overloads of the __Export()__ method you can export the document to an HTML string or a file.

 __Example 3__ shows how to use the HtmlFormatProvider to export an instance of RadDocument to a file: